2501-ai/cli/README.md

 @2501 Implement authentication in my express app
 ```

-## 🛠️ Our approach

-At the heart of 2501 is an orchestration of multiple of the top-performing models on the market today.
-Our approach, referenced as MoM (or Mixture of Models) going forward, is designed to maximize the successful execution of coding projects derived from natural language instructions.

-With no one-size-fits-all model available, output quality is highly task-dependent.
-Our approach is to decompose any complex software development requirements into bite-sized tasks that can then be assigned to the most suitable model for resolution.

-That’s precisely why the MoM approach shines and 2501’s autonomy does not stop here.
-On top of that, we continually evaluate the resolution of each task with a second model to improve or fix potential hallucinations.

 ## 🎯 Why 2501?

 - 🎯 **Unmatched Accuracy**: 96.95% success rate on HumanEval, setting a new industry standard.
 Check out our [benchmark](https://2501-ai.webflow.io/blog/full-humaneval-benchmark) for more details